 Melody obtained her undergraduate degree from Hendrix College in Conway, Arkansas, where she graduated summa cum laude and was elected to the Alpha Chi honorary society.
 She then attended Law School at Vanderbilt University, where she served as the Managing Editor of the Law Review and was selected to the Order of the Coif.
 She began her practice here at Lightfoot Franklin upon graduation from Vanderbilt.

-Melody is the current President of the Alabama Defense Lawyers Association, an organization of over 1,000 attorneys dedicated to the defense of civil actions and the promotion of fairness and integrity in the civil justice system.
+Melody recently served as the President of the Alabama Defense Lawyers Association, an organization of over 1,000 attorneys dedicated to the defense of civil actions and the promotion of fairness and integrity in the civil justice system.
 Before being elected President, Melody was a Director and Officer for the Association, was Chairperson for the ADLA Trial Academy from 1999-2001, and has served as a faculty member and speaker for both the Trial Academy and the ADLA Deposition Boot Camp.
-Melody is also a member of the Defense Research Institute, and she is the current Alabama State Liaison on the DRI Women in Law Committee.
+Melody is also a member of the Defense Research Institute, where she serves as a State Liaison on the DRI Women in Law Committee.
 Melody also is a member of the Birmingham Bar Association, and she has served for many years on the Public Service Committee of the Birmingham Bar.

 Melody’s interests outside of work focus primarily on her family, her church and music.
 She is married to a trial lawyer, is a proud mother of five, and is a classically-trained musician.
 Melody plays piano regularly at her church, teaches children’s Sunday School, and has served in various church leadership roles through the years.
 Melody also has been an active volunteer for numerous charitable organizations in the community, including fundraising for the American Heart Association and serving as a Director for Magic Moments, a non-profit organization that grants non-medical wishes to chronically ill children in the State of Alabama.